 Can I save money if I am a low user?

 You can also save money if you are a low user and choose the low user pricing option when you sign up to an electricity retailer.
 The low user option is only available for your main home (where you live most of the time).
 For Central Canterbury the government defines a low user is someone who uses less than 9,000 kWh per year.

 If you are a low user you pay a lower daily charge which is fixed at 34.50 cents (incl GST) but pay a higher variable electricity charge.
 At Powershop we check our customers’ accounts every three months to make sure they are on the right pricing option for their usage.

 What is Get Shifty?

-The technical term is Smart Time of Use pricing, which is available to customers with smart meters in selected network areas – including the Orion network.
+The technical term is Time of Use pricing, which is available to customers with smart meters in nearly all network areas – including the Orion network.
 We call it Get Shifty.
 With Get Shifty, you can save money when you shift your power use to off-peak times of the day.

 Note that while your off-peak rate is lower with Get Shifty, your peak rate is higher.
 So it’s not for everyone.

 What are my peak and off-peak times for the Orion network on Get Shifty?

 Off-peak times: 9pm to 7am weekdays, all day weekends.
 Peak times: 7am to 9pm weekdays.